cuddlyogre/ExportLDraw/Readme.md

 checkbox is checked.
 For that reason,

 If you want to export just mesh edges, go into face select mode, delete **Just Faces**, go into edge select mode, select all, right click, and choose **Mark Sharp**.
-Make sure the part values are filled in correctly in the LDraw panel, and export as normal.
+Make sure the part values are filled in correctly in the LDraw panel, check **Export polygons**, and export as normal.

 ### Export Panel